 In Estate Planning Awareness, Elder Care, Elder Law News

-In today’s world, there is a how-to book, YouTube video, or website purporting to help you accomplish almost any task.
+In today’s world, there is usually a How-To book, YouTube video, or website purporting to help you DIY almost any task.
 Ten years ago, when I first wrote about DIY Estate Planning, Google returned 14,500,000 entries for “do it yourself will.”
 Today, it returns 1,610,000,000 entries.
 Websites like LegalZoom claim to help you build legal documents in a minute’s time.
 Undoubtedly, there is a book somewhere entitled “Wills for Dummies.”
 With so much information available, it can be difficult to sort it all out.

 Wills and other estate planning documents (including powers of attorneys and living wills) have traditionally been drafted by attorneys.
 All attorneys who practice law in Louisiana are required to get a four year undergraduate degree and then graduate from law school, which is usually an additional three year program.
 They must then pass the bar exam to get their license to practice law.
 During this education and testing, the lawyer learns about property law, debtor and creditor law, will and trust law and some tax law.
 A thorough understanding of these subjects is essential to proper estate planning and those who concentrate their law practices in estate planning should be well-versed in all of these areas.
 A self-help book or computer program cannot teach you enough about each of these areas for you to do proper estate planning – especially since laws regarding estate planning regularly change.

 Furthermore, Louisiana’s laws are unique in the United States.
 As you probably know, Louisiana’s law is developed differently than the other states’ laws.
 Books and websites on estate planning are written to be general in nature so they do not usually include all provisions that are necessary for proper planning in Louisiana.
 AARP also recognizes that Louisiana residents should not use self-help materials.
 At one time, a quiz on their website asked “Why can’t residents of Louisiana use self-help will-preparation materials?”
 The answer given was that “Louisiana’s laws are based on something called the Code Napoleon, a legislated system of law (as opposed to interpreted common law) designed at the behest of the Little Emperor himself in the early 1800s.
-In modern practice it doesn’t mean much, but there are enough quirks in the area of wills and estates to make a trip to the lawyer’s office pretty much mandatory.”
+In modern practice it doesn’t mean much, but there are enough quirks in the area of wills and estates to make a trip to the lawyer’s office pretty much mandatory.

 When asked what’s important to them, most people will say their spouse, children, or other friends and family.
 If that is indeed true, it would seem that planning for their future should be as important as making sure their material goods are well taken care of.
 So, to the question of whether you can prepare your own estate plan – of course you can.
 It’s a free country.
 You can also give yourself an appendectomy if you want.